Bath & Body Works (NYSE:BBWI) Issues Q3 2021 Earnings Guidance

-Bath & Body Works (NYSE:BBWI) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $0.550-$0.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.580.
+Bath & Body Works (NYSE:BBWI) updated its third quarter 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $0.550-$0.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.580.
 The company issued revenue guidance of -.

+Several brokerages have recently commented on BBWI.
+Wells Fargo & Company lowered their price objective on Bath & Body Works from $90.00 to $80.00 and set an overweight rating on the stock in a research report on Wednesday, August 4th.
+Morgan Stanley boosted their price objective on Bath & Body Works from $82.00 to $84.00 and gave the company an overweight rating in a research report on Friday, August 20th.
+Robert W. Baird upgraded Bath & Body Works from a neutral rating to an outperform rating and set a $85.00 price objective on the stock in a research report on Wednesday, August 11th.
+Zacks Investment Research downgraded Bath & Body Works from a hold rating to a sell rating in a research report on Friday, August 6th.
+Finally, Telsey Advisory Group initiated coverage on Bath & Body Works in a report on Thursday, August 12th.
+They issued an outperform rating and a $74.00 target price on the stock.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and eight have assigned a buy rating to the stock.
+According to MarketBeat, Bath & Body Works has a consensus rating of Buy and an average target price of $80.00.

 About Bath & Body Works